Finiteness of 3D higher spin gravity Landscape: Swampland constraints on HS gravity Landscape

-Hence, (\ref{BH6}) shows that the BTZ black hole states form an upper bound on the spectrum of the AdS$_{3}$ gravity.

-$\left( \mathbf{ii}\right) $ This constraint is only guaranteed for non perturbative theories; for theories with values of $N$ and $c$ that violate the constraint, either some of the perturbative states will be removed from the spectrum as a result of a linearization instability within the theory or the value of $G_{N}/l_{AdS_{3}}$ will be renormalized so that the constraint stays verified.

-The gravitational exclusion principle formula in (\ref{BH6}) was derived following consideration from the asymptotic border symmetry W$_{N},$ what is interesting is that it has the same implications as the one we derived from the bulk symmetry $sl\left( N\right) $ based on the 3D Swampland conjecture ( \ref{B4}):
+Hence, (\ref{BH6}) shows that the BTZ black hole states form an upper bound on the spectrum of the AdS$_{3}$ gravity. $\left( \mathbf{ii}\right) $ This constraint is only guaranteed for non perturbative theories; for theories with values of $N$ and $c$ that violate the constraint, either some of the perturbative states will be removed from the spectrum as a result of a linearization instability within the theory or the value of $ G_{N}/l_{AdS_{3}}$ will be renormalized so that the constraint stays verified. $\left( \mathbf{iii}\right) $ The gravitational exclusion principle formula in (\ref{BH6}) was derived following consideration from the asymptotic border symmetry W$_{N},$ what is interesting is that it has the same implications as the one we derived from the bulk symmetry $sl\left( N\right) $ based on the 3D Swampland conjecture (\ref{B4}):